atisharma/chasm/README.md

 chatbot, important state persists (locations, characters, dialogue etc.)

+See the [example gameplay](example-gameplay.md) for what a new game can be like.

 **This is the client software that connects to a server.**

 Chasm is still being written.
 It's already pretty great though,